adhirajcs/Gaming-Hub/README.md

 Our web application features a responsive design that adapts to various devices and screen sizes.
 Whether you're using a desktop computer, tablet, or smartphone, Gaming Hub ensures a seamless and enjoyable user experience.

 ## Getting Started

-### Prerequisites
-- Python 3.7 or higher
-- Django 3.2 or higher

 ## Usage
 - Visit the website and sign up for a user account.